Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Understanding Communication Through Sensory Play

-Many children with autism spectrum disorder experience the world differently, particularly in how they process sensory input and social interactions.
-Early intervention services and appropriate sensory toys can make a difference in helping children develop communication skills.
+Children with autism often process sensory input differently.
+Early intervention and appropriate sensory toys can help develop communication skills.

 Supporting Nonverbal and Verbal Communication

-- Toys that provide both visual and auditory stimulation
+- Toys providing both visual and auditory stimulation

 Creating Successful Play Environments for Autistic Kids

-HobbyTown Santee offers various calming toys and sensory items that can help create a soothing environment:
+HobbyTown Santee’s calming toys and sensory items include:

 - Calming visual stimulation tools